kubeflow/pipelines/README.md

 ## Install

 In Cloud Shell or your local console, follow the instruction and [Setup a GKE cluster](#setup-gke).
-After GKE is ready, run following command to install ML pipeline
+After GKE is ready, run following command to deploy the ML Pipeline Services and Kubeflow to your cluster:
 ```bash
 kubectl create -f https://storage.googleapis.com/ml-pipeline/release/latest/bootstrapper.yaml
 ```